ADVICE TO IGNORE, from Stefan Tobler:

 As the corporate publishing industry continues to consolidate, we feel it creates an exciting environment for publishers to spring up and present a diversity of stories from new voices.
 It is our hope that they and their authors flourish.

 We imagine a mentorship consisting of an initial hour-long introductory phone conversation with periodic follow-ups by email or phone as questions arise, with Stefan Tobler, publisher, and perhaps other team members.
-If actual acquiring and hands-on editing of books is your passion, and not wider questions of the practicalities of a small press or small literary magazine, you may find our editing mentorship is better for you.
+If actual acquiring and hands-on editing of books is your passion, and not wider questions of the practicalities of a small press or small literary magazine, you may find an editing mentorship would be more appropriate.
+We are sorry that we don’t have the resources to offer that right now.

 We imagine helping to answer questions relating to (but not limited to) distribution, publicity, editorial, printing, contracts, rights, translations.